vinibiavatti1/CEClient/README.md

 ## Server List Configuration

 To add or delete a server from CEClient tool, go to `Menu > Server List Configuration`.
 There, you can add new server connections entering the data on the `Server Name` and `Server Address` fields.
 You also can delete some server from de list using the `Delete Server` option.

+## Auto Execution

+To execute the CEClient automatically, without need to open the windows to click on `Connect!` button, you can create a shortcut to `ceclient.exe`, and set the `--autoexec` parameter.
+Take a look:

+1. Right click on `ceclient.exe`;
+2. Select `Create Shortcut`;
+3. Open the properties of the shortcut file created;
+4. In the command line (Target), add the parameter `--autoexec` after `/ce.exe`;
+5. Execute the shortcut, and the game will be connected automatically.